KevinXuxuxu/blog/posts/cosmo:-3D-Graphics-Engine-in-Terminal-(Cont.).md

     // other functions ...
 }
 ```
-The logic is pretty simple: for each pixel assume blank at beginning, then go over all the triangles and put a dot when an intersection happens, and early break.
-This works in our cube case because we only have one object in the scene, so one ray cannot intersect 2 triangles both on the positive side.
+The logic is pretty simple: for each pixel assume blank at beginning, then go over all the triangles and put a dot when an intersection happens, and break early.
+This works in our cube case because we only have one object in the scene, so one ray cannot intersect 2 triangles both on the positive side[^3].

+[^3]: It gets more complicated when you have multiple objects and each object consists of so many triangles.
+Tune in for next post :)

 With what we already have and some additional code in `main.rs` to connect everything together, we can do `cargo run` and get a still frame of this:

 ![cosmo_first_cube](/static/image/cosmo_first_cube.png "Initial Result;;40")

 This is not that exciting and a bit stupid, but this is clearly correct and does look like the shadow of a standing cube.
-You can get it from [this version](https://github.com/KevinXuxuxu/cosmo/tree/a1bacf53311124e931c9e61247c7430f48fe17f0/rust_lite) of the code, and feel free to play with the camera parameters to check the effects.
+You can get it from [this brach](https://github.com/KevinXuxuxu/cosmo/tree/lite_v1/rust_lite) of the code, and feel free to play with the camera parameters to check the effects.

 #### Lighting

 To improve our result, we need to add lighting to the scene.
 There're a few common types of lighting used in 3D graphics:
 - Ambient light: inherent light effect of objects when there isn't external light source.
-The dot we give in the previous code can be considered as something like that.
+The dot we used in the previous code can be considered as some sort of ambient light.
 - Directional light: light of same intensity shining in parallel along one direction, like sun light.
-- Point light: light shining from a point in 3D space, intensity is usually modeled as decaying proportional to the square of distance reversed ([the Inverse-square law](https://en.wikipedia.org/wiki/Inverse-square_law)).
+- Point light: light shining from a point in 3D space, intensity is usually modeled [the inverse-square law](https://en.wikipedia.org/wiki/Inverse-square_law).

 For simplicity we will implement directional light for our PoC, but point light is also simple enough and is left as a homework :)